No bounded geometry wandering domains for sufficiently regular automorphisms: Quasiconformal and related maps

 where $J_{pq}$ is the smaller diameter subarc of $J$ with endpoints $p$ and $q$, and ${\rm diam}(J)$ stands for the diameter of $J$; see~\cite{TV80}.
-Moreover, a collection $\{J_i\}_{i\in I}$ of Jordan curves in $\mathcal M$ consists of uniform quasicircles if and only if~\eqref{E:BT} holds for all $J_i,\ i\in I$, with the same $C>0$.
+We say that a family $\{J_i\}_{i\in I}$ of Jordan curves in a metric space $X$ consists of \emph{uniform quasicircles} if there exists a distortion function $\eta$ such that each curve $J_i$ is the image of $\T$ under an $\eta$-quasisymmetric map $f_i,\ i\in I$.
+In a $n$-manifold $\mathcal M$, a collection $\{J_i\}_{i\in I}$ of Jordan curves consists of uniform quasicircles if and only if~\eqref{E:BT} holds for all $J_i,\ i\in I$, with the same $C>0$.